taplists/openDraught/openDraught-1.1-containerized/readme.txt

 *** Run this in DigitalOcean ubuntu terminal to allocate port 3000 to the docker container ***

-docker run -d -p 3000:3000 anderwolfe/opendraught:2
+docker run -d -p 3000:3000 dockerhub_username/projectname:tag   <-- fill in your docker hub path here

 ◘◘◘◘◘

 *** Type this in ubuntu terminal to run the docker container ***

-docker run dockerhub_username/projectname:tag   <-- fill in your docker hub path here for example, this is my docker hub path: anderwolfe/opendraught:2
+docker run dockerhub_username/projectname:tag   <-- fill in your docker hub path here

 ◘◘◘◘◘